 Surrogacy refers to an arrangement whereby a woman (the surrogate) agrees to conceive, carry and birth a child for others (the commissioning or intended parent/s) to raise.
-A surrogate can assist either gay couples or single gay men in their attempt to become parents.
+A surrogate can assist individuals (single) or couples in their attempt to become parents.

 There are two main types of surrogacy: traditional and gestational.